 NFL-Union, league agree to daily COVID-19 testing through Sept.
 5

 Aug 12 (Reuters) - NFL players can expect daily COVID-19 testing through Sept.
-5, the players' union said on Wednesday ahead of the season which kicks off next month.
+5, the players' union said on Wednesday ahead of the season kickoff next month.

+The league has conducted 109,075 COVID-19 tests among players, staff and coaches since the start of training camps through Tuesday, NFL Chief Medical Officer Allen Sills told reporters on Wednesday, with an overall positive rate 0.46% and a positive rate among players of 0.81%.

+Sills said a total of 53 new positives were confirmed among players upon their intake into training camp last month.

 More than 60 players have opted out of playing this season, according to media reports, amid the new coronavirus pandemic that upended professional sports earlier this year.